 There are loads of features on the site, in case you're new and haven't spent time looking around.
 Among them, one of our personal favorites are the recipes we get.
 They're coming primarily from two places.
 First, our friend Captain Scott Moore -- renowned master snook and skinnywater guide -- who was a chef before becoming the man known to feed snook by hand.
 Secondly, they're about to start coming from one of our favorite books, written by a great author my the name of Jim Lee.
 The book -- Seafood Legends -- is a unique combination of stories about old Florida combined with recipes dating back to when Jim was a kid (and beyond into the late Civil War lol).

-But underneath the famous are the not-so-famous.
+But underneath the famous names that have graced this site over the years there are way more contributors that are the not-so-famous.
 The forum members, the non-fishing friends with comments, the technical people, the marketing team, the wives, the friends from fishing trips, and the strangers who have become friends in discussions about tying knots, or hooking live baits.

 AndyS is one of those friends.
 To tell you the truth, we've never met AndyS.
 But from the early days of the site, he's been the first to help others, the first to provide cool images, the first to play with videos, and the first forum member to post more stuff then those of us that built it in the first place.
 There are more AndySs, but this recipe -- that came from him in today's forums -- shows the quality of the regular -- not so famous people that make this site the beautiful adventure it is for all of us.